 When it comes to activities and attractions, certain cities seem to be more family-friendly than others.
-Situated between Fort Collins and Colorado Springs, the city of Denver, Colorado, offers a variety of fun things to do for families.
-From parks and museums to aquariums and zoos, eight exciting Denver attractions make the Mile High City a favorite travel destination for kids and their parents.
+Situated between Fort Collins and Colorado Springs, capital city Denver, Colorado, offers a variety of fun and interesting things to do.
+From parks and museums to aquariums and zoos, these exciting Denver attractions make the Mile High City a favorite travel destination for families, travelers, visitors, and locals.

 Denver Art Museum